ORFC 2027 Session Submission Guide

 Blurb length:

-Blurbs must be no more than 100 words long.
+Blurbs must be no more than 500 characters long.
 Please be as clear, simple and descriptive as possible.
 Don’t use jargon or words that wouldn’t be recognised by everyone, unless there’s a good reason to do so I.e. it is the name of your research project.
 Remember you are trying to get people to come to your session so tell them what it is about and what makes it relevant to them.

 *Please note that the ORFC programme team reserves the right to recommend suggestions to improve titles and blurbs.
 These will be communicated to the relevant session coordinators.